-The manufacturing sector in the US faces a host of challenges and everchanging market demands are driving organizations in this sector to look for new ways to build greater resilience through the introduction of new working practises.
+The manufacturing sector in the UK faces a host of challenges, ranging from the COVID-19 crisis and resulting economic downturn, to the emergence of overseas low-cost competitors.
+These ever-changing market demands are driving firms in this sector to look for new ways to build greater resilience through the introduction of new working practices.